MOEAFramework/MOEAFramework/docs/variables.md

 ## Program

-Program decision variables are useful when generating computer code, rule systems, or decision trees.
+The program type is useful when generating computer code, rule systems, or decision trees.
 The MOEA Framework has a strongly-typed programming language built into it that can generate executable programs.

 It works by constructing a program tree, where each leaf in the tree is a "node".
 A node represents some operation, like a function, that takes some